Andrew McCutchen Player Props: Pirates vs. Cardinals

-On Friday, Andrew McCutchen (on the back of going 3-for-4 with a double and an RBI) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 7:05 PM ET.
+On Saturday, Andrew McCutchen (batting .342 in his past 10 games) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 4:05 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-4 with a double and an RBI) against the Giants.
+In his most recent appearance, he strung together two hits (going 2-for-4) against the Cardinals.

 Andrew McCutchen Game Info & Props vs. the Cardinals